Manuscript. “A work written by hand” informs Glaister, synonymous with “holograph.” Or, as is often abbreviated, Ms.

 Rhode Island Light Infantry Company Records, 1818-1873

 The Rhode Island First Light Infantry Company was formed in 1818 as a state militia company based in Providence, Rhode Island, and was affiliated with the Second Regiment of the Rhode Island militia.
 It became the First Light Infantry Regiment in 1863.
-This regiment saw no active duty, with its activities more iRhode_Island_Light_Infantryn consonance with a social club vice a well-trained military unit.
+This regiment saw no active duty, with its activities more in consonance with a social club vice a well-trained military unit.
 However, per the RIHS notes on this organization, the 1st Light Infantry Company did play an important role in providing trained soldiers when circumstances required.
 The Company helped suppress the Olney’s Lane race riots in 1831, primarily by arresting white rioters.

 The Company was also involved in suppressing the Dorr Rebellion, a fomentation and later a short-lived, armed insurrection led by Thomas Wilson Dorr agitating for changes to Rhode Island’s electoral system.
 In the case of this particular Rebellion, there were militia members on both sides of the fight!
 Pages 61 through 66 of Volume 2 discuss the events of May 19th, 1842.
 Many of the Company members also served in the American Civil War in Companies C and D of the First Regiment, Rhode Island Detached Militia.